|

 Appointed January 2013

-Mr. Vitale was appointed Acting Executive Director of the Boston Water and Sewer Commission on January 8, 2013.
+Mr. Vitale is the Executive Director of the Boston Water and Sewer Commission.
 Prior to this appointment, Mr. Vitale served as Chief Financial Officer and Treasurer for 18 years and has been with the Commission since 1992.
 He holds a Bachelor of Science Degree in Accounting from Boston College and is a certified public accountant.
 Mr. Vitale has many years’ experience in the field of accounting and finance and is a member of the American Institute of Certified Public Accountants, the National Society of Public Accountants and the Massachusetts Society of Certified Public Accountants.
 He is also a member of the Government Finance Officers Association, the American Water Works Association and several other community and professional organizations.

 |